 "It is unequivocal that human influence has warmed the atmosphere, ocean and land.
 Widespread and rapid changes in the atmosphere, ocean, cryosphere and biosphere have occurred."

 No more of the terminology of "high likelihood" or "high confidence".
 They are now saying it is "unequivocal".
 How can our political leaders ignore this warning?
 The neolithes in all political parties need to be told to shut up and get out of the way so that the politicians of good will (there are a few) can act in the best interests of all of us.
 No more of this "It will cost us too much.
 Where is the money coming from?"
 Did they say that during the second world war?
 The money will be found - it is secondary.
 Just do whatever it takes, whatever it costs - NOW.

-The other parts of the report will be release in 2022.
+The other parts of the report will be released in 2022.

-*Many backers of climate denial politicians are immoral because I am reasonably sure that most of them are not dumb (even though their actions are dumb when seen in the wider context) and many would know that climate change is real and is caused by fossil fuel burning.
-If they, and anyone else, have this understanding but keep promoting and doing the burning of fossil fuels or promoting a denialist argument, this is immoral.
+*Many backers of climate denial politicians are immoral because I am reasonably sure that most of them are not dumb (even though their actions are dumb when seen in the wider context) and many would know that climate change is real, poses significant dangers to humanity and is caused by fossil fuel burning.
+If they, and anyone else, have this understanding but keep promoting and doing the burning of fossil fuels on a large scale or promoting a denialist argument, this is immoral.